ParthTiwa-ri/manage-user/README.md

    npm run dev
    ```

-5. Open your browser and visit `http://localhost:3000` to view the application.
+5. Open your browser and visit development server link to view the application.

 ## Usage